Office of the President

 Bruce is the chief academic officer of the university and oversees the following university academic units: College of Agriculture and Human Ecology, College of Arts and Sciences, College of Business, College of Education, College of Engineering, College of Fine Arts, College of Graduate Studies, Honors College, College of Interdisciplinary Studies, Volpe Library, and the Whitson-Hester School of Nursing.
 Additionally, the following programs report to the provost: Academic Support, Accreditation, Assessment and Faculty Development, Digital and Distance Education, Institutional Research, and Military Science.

 Vice President for Enrollment Management & Career Placement

 firstname.lastname@example.org | (931) 372-3693

-Johnson provides leadership for student recruitment (Admissions and Scholarships), International Education, New Student and Family Programs, Financial Aid, Registrar (records and registration), Career Development, Military and Veteran Affairs, Advisement and Academic Services.
+Johnson provides leadership for student recruitment (Admissions and Scholarships), International Education, New Student and Family Programs, Financial Aid, Registrar (records, registration, and graduation), Career Development, Military and Veteran Affairs, Launchpad Student Success Center.

 email@example.com | (931) 372-3214

 Lykins oversees and strategically plans the university's public relations, communications and marketing efforts, and serves as the university's primary media spokesperson.
 She supervises the Office of Communications & Marketing, which coordinates and supports the university's communications and enhances Tech's recognition and image through the media.
 The office is the hub for campus publications, media relations and web design.

 Luna serves as the president of Tech's Faculty Senate, which is the representative voice of the teaching and research faculty and provides a forum for the free discussion of any issue of interest or of concern to members of the faculty.
 It also serves in an advisory capacity by conveying the results of such discussions to the administrative officers and to the faculty.